How to Recruit College/University Members: A Guide for Branches

 Step 1: Create a plan to reach out to local campuses.

-Find out what schools in your state are already C/U partner member institutions, and target specific schools that are a good fit for your branch.
+Find out which schools in your state are already C/U member institutions, and target specific schools that are a good fit for your branch.

 - A women’s college

-- A school that any members may have connections with as alumnae or as current or former faculty or staff
+- A school where any members may have connections with as alumnae or as current or former faculty or staff

-- A school with a women’s center, women’s studies department, women’s leadership program, or other program that focuses on recruiting and retaining women students
+- A school with a women’s center, women/gender studies department, women’s leadership program, or other program that focuses on recruiting and retaining women students

 - Any school with science, technology, engineering, and mathematics (STEM) offerings